payloadcms/plugin-otp/README.md

 - Properly export plugin utilities in case developers want to re-use them in their own code
 - Build and publish an NPM package
 - Set up an integration test suite that ensures the plugin has great test coverage
+- Set up E2E tests that show how to test admin-specific functionality added to Payload